Converting EiffelVision 2 Systems to Void-Safety

 • Remove `make', rename `initialize' to `make', and make sure that any calls to Precursor do not override any settings set in `initialize'.
 The ordering may need to be changed in order to make the code void-safe.
 See EV_POPUP_WINDOW_IMP.make (Windows implementation) where the setting of `user_can_resize' is performed after the Precursor call so that is doesn't get overriden.

-See Also: Void-Safe Programming in Eiffel
+See Also: Void-safe programming in Eiffel